 Essential businesses are those that provide the public with the necessities they need to survive.
-In a pandemic, these are groceries and financial, pharmaceutical and healthcare establishments.
+In a pandemic, these are groceries and financial, pharmaceutical, and healthcare establishments.
 These types of businesses have remained operational while adhering to sanitation and safety measures.

 And although bars and restaurants are loosely considered non-essential, a short-term solution was to tweak their business models to fit into the limits of the quarantine, offering takeaway and delivery services or making uncooked menu items available for the public to order and cook in the safety of their own homes.

-While the majority of essential businesses listed above are agreed upon by many to be truly essential during a pandemic, each city or country can also determine which businesses can be considered essential and therefore be allowed to operate.
+While the majority of essential businesses listed above are agreed upon by many to be truly essential during a pandemic, each city or country can also determine what businesses can be considered essential and therefore be allowed to operate.

-Various local government units in the Philippines have deemed alcohol as a non-essential product, imposing a liquor ban for the duration of the ECQ.
+Various local government units in the Philippines have deemed alcohol as a non-essential product, imposing a liquor ban for the duration of ECQ.
 However, the UK and Australia have yet to ban the sale and consumption of alcoholic beverages, although experts warn against consuming more than necessary over fears of the effects of alcoholism.

 In Florida, World Wrestling Entertainment has been deemed an essential business, allowing the company to continue its live TV broadcasts.
-In France, boulangeries remain open so that the French can continue getting their daily supply of bread and pastries.
+In France, boulangeries remain open so the French can continue getting their daily supply of bread and pastries.
 Wine and cheese shops remain operational as well.
 Belgium has also deemed French fry establishments essential during the pandemic although restaurants and cafes remain closed.
 In Singapore, vehicle recovery shops are allowed to operate alongside hardware stores for repairs and supplies although labor force is limited to core essential staff.